ibm-cloud-docs/speech-to-text/features.md

 All interfaces provide the same basic speech recognition capabilities, but you might specify the same parameter as a request header, a query parameter, or a parameter of a JSON object depending on the interface that you use.

--   For an overview of the parameters that you can use to tailor your speech recognition requests, see [Using speech recognition parameters](#features-parameters).
 -   For information about making a speech recognition requests with each of the service's interfaces, see [Making a speech recognition request](/docs/speech-to-text?topic=speech-to-text-basic-request).
 -   For information about the results of a speech recognition request, see [Understanding speech recognition results](/docs/speech-to-text?topic=speech-to-text-basic-response).
--   For detailed descriptions and examples of the speech recognition methods, see the [API & SDK reference](https://{DomainName}/apidocs/speech-to-text){: external}.

 ### Data limits
 {: #features-data-limits}